oasis6212/Meshbot_weather/README.md

 feel free to experiment with different values.

-- MESSAGE_DELAY: Delay in seconds between split messages.
+- MESSAGE_DELAY: # Delay in seconds between split messages.
 To short of a delay can cause messages to arrive out of order.

-- ENABLE_FULL_ALERT_COMMAND: #set to false to disable the "alert" command.
-Can produce up to 8 messages, may want to disable on a high traffic mesh.

-- ENABLE_CUSTOM_LOOKUP: # Enable/disable custom lat/lon lookup via message.
-More info below.
+- ENABLE_ALERT_COMMAND: # Set to false to disable the alert request command, automatic alerts will not be affected.

+- SHOW_ALERT_COMMAND_IN_MENU: # When false, hides the command from the menu but keeps it enabled, if enabled.

+- SHOW_CUSTOM_LOOKUP_COMMAND_IN_MENU: # Set to false to hide the custom lookup command from the menu.
+Command is always accessible.

 - ENABLE_7DAY_FORECAST: ENABLE_5DAY_FORECAST: ENABLE_HOURLY_WEATHER: # These calls produce 2 to 4 messages each.
 If you
 are on a high-traffic mesh, you may want to disable these.

-- FULL_MENU: true  # When true, includes all weather commands.
+- FULL_MENU: # When true, includes all weather commands.
 When false, shows only forecast options that return a single message.